adaptris/interlok-docs-legacy/pages/advanced/advanced-configuration-pre-processors.md

 preProcessors=variableSubstitution:schema
 ```

-> All configuration pre-processors are optional, and may require additional libraries to be copied into your installation.
+{% include note.html content="All configuration pre-processors are optional, and may require additional libraries to be copied into your installation." %}

 ## Available Pre-Processors ##